parsboy66/Docker/README.md

 ```

 ## modifying the image
-inorder to modify the Docker file there are 2 ways :\
+inorder to modify the Docker file there are 2 ways.\
 1. changing the recepie of that and rebuild the image again.\
-\

 2. Running R , installing new libraries and before closing the R session in CMD commit the image with the new name and save it.\

-i use seconed way most of the time. \
+i use seconed way most of the time.\
-to do commit and create new image:\
+to do commit and create new image:
-\

 ```{r}
 first to commit the new image you need hash number run " docker ps" to get the hash number and then: